 - Nigerians across the world continue to break new grounds and contribute their quota to create better societies

-- An accomplished scholar based in Canada is the latest Nigerian to make the country proud
+- An accomplished entrepreneur is the latest Nigerian to make the country proud

 Akumah, a stakeholder in Nigeria's ever-growing financial technology market, made the announcement on Twitter on Monday, February 8.

 “Today, I am happy to announce that I have accepted an appointment to join the Rome Business School as a faculty member.

 “I will be lecturing students in the Master in Entrepreneurship and Innovation, and Master in Marketing and Sales programs in the 2021/22 calendar year using my experience of building businesses in Nigeria, failing in many and succeeding in a few.

 “This is exciting for me to give back to the next generation of business leaders with my entrepreneurial and marketing skills honed in the last 16 years of my entrepreneurial life.”